Santo Niño bridge defines Philippine city in historic 2021

 Imagine one looking out from the window of a plane approaching the Mactan-Cebu International Airport one evening in 2020.
-One sees seemingly standing above the sea below a welcoming beam of light forming a giant cross.
+Standing above the sea, a welcoming beam of light forming a giant cross.
 Nearby on the sea surface radiates a colossal light ring.
 Wow!
+The Santo Niño bridge shall define Cebu City as the country celebrates its fifth centennial.

 At daytime, one marvels at the sight of artistically designed ramps towards the vast South Road Properties (SRP), some 300 hectares of prime real estate in Cebu City.